zesterer/chumsky/tutorial/key_concepts.md

 those that can be correctly translated to the structured output according to the grammar rules (such as an [Abstract Syntax Tree](https://en.m.wikipedia.org/wiki/Abstract_syntax_tree)), parsers need a way to generate **errors** when these invalid inputs are encountered.

+## Declarative style

+If you've hand-written a parser before, it was likely in the [imperative](https://en.wikipedia.org/wiki/Imperative_programming) style: which is to say that you used code to tell your program *how* to parse inputs.
+This is a valid approach to writing parsers, and many successful parsers are written in an imperative style.

+However, imperative-style parsers are often extremely 'noisy': resulting in parser code that is long, difficult to maintain, is hard to read, time-consuming to optimise, and easy to break, and difficult to debug.

+In comparison, chumsky encourages you to write **declarative** parsers.
+In the declarative style, instead of telling your code *how* to parse inputs, you tell it *what* to parse.
+This is a much more grounded and to-the-point approach to implementing parsers, allowing you to focus on the grammar rules you want to parse instead of spending ages debugging and maintaining imperative-style parser logic.

+If you search for information about declarative parsers (and in particular, parser combinators), you'll often hear it said that they're slow and imprecise.
+While this might have been true in decades gone by, modern optimising compilers - and in particular Rust's powerful type system - make the development of expressive declarative parsers that are as fast (or faster!) than hand-written parsers both easy and quick.

 ## Combinators